algoverzum/problemset/topics/set/space-trading/statement/statement.en.md

 ## Space Trading
 Two spaceships met in deep space and decided to trade.
-The on-board computers will automatically unpack the cargoes that are suitable for exchange, but those that are in the warehouses of both ships will be left in the warehouse.
-Create a program that decides which type of cargoes will stay in the warehouse based on the contents of the warehouses of the two ships in question!
+The on-board robots will automatically unpack the cargoes that are suitable for exchange, but those that are in the warehouses of both ships should be left in the warehouse.
+Create a program that decides which cargoes will stay in the warehouse based on the contents of the warehouses of the two ships in question.

 ### Input
 The first line of the input contains two integers, the number of cargoes in the warehouses of the first and the second ships: $N$, $M$.